Scotland's Biodiversity Strategy

-In light of mounting evidence that Scotland continues to experience dramatic declines in biodiversity, the Scottish Government is proposing an ambitious new strategy to halt biodiversity loss by 2030 and reverse it by 2045.
+In light of mounting evidence that Scotland continues to experience dramatic declines in biodiversity, the Scottish Government has set out an ambitious new strategy to halt biodiversity loss by 2030 and reverse it with large-scale restoration by 2045.

 Infographic description at foot of page

 The original strategy – Scotland’s Biodiversity: It’s in Your Hands – was published in 2004.
 In 2013, it was supplemented by the 2020 Challenge for Scotland’s Biodiversity.
 The two documents together constituted the Scottish Biodiversity Strategy.
 The 2020 Challenge for Scotland’s Biodiversity set out the major steps needed to improve the state of nature in Scotland.
 The work needed to deliver this is, however, complex and challenging.

 In December 2020 the Scottish Government published the Scottish Biodiversity Strategy Post-2020: A Statement of Intent.
 This paved the way for the new, ambitious 25-year strategy which will supersede the 2020 Challenge strategy.

 The 'Proposed vision' infographic shows a timeline from 1970 to 2045 depicting biodiversity (examples of flora and fauna) declining and then regenerating by 2045.
 Its starts with images of how land and sea was used in the 1970s, such as farming, a factory and a fishing trawler.
 As the timeline progresses its shows a decline in biodiversity and then portrays the decline ending by around 2030.
 From 2030 to 2045, the image shows how land and sea might be used as biodiversity is substantially restored.

 The image includes the draft Scottish Biodiversity Strategy vision text, stating: